krishnajaindev/krishnajaindev/README.md

 ### <picture><img src="./assets/icon-about.svg" width="30" align="center" draggable="false"/></picture> &nbsp;&nbsp;About Me
 <a name="-about-me"></a>

-- 🎓 B.Tech Computer Science student, currently interning at **Veersa Technologies**
+- 🎓 B.Tech Computer Science and Engineering student, currently interning at **Veersa Technologies**
 - 🧠 Interested in Software Engineering, Artificial Intelligence, Full-Stack Development, Competitive Programming, and Open Source
-- 🛠️ I like building things end-to-end — from data model to deployed UI — rather than staying in one layer of the stack
+- 🛠️ I like building things end-to-end from data model to deployed UI, rather than staying in one layer of the stack
 - 🌱 **Currently exploring:** System Design, Cloud & DevOps fundamentals, and applied Machine Learning
 - 💼 **Open to:** SDE and AI-adjacent internship/collaboration opportunities
 - 📍 Based in India